 My thanks to Faigie Kobre for returning with a much anticipated post on natural consequences for kids!

 A couple of weeks ago I wrote a post for PragmaticMom on self esteem for children.
 I discussed four points that are crucial to helping your children develop good self esteem.
 One of the four points was consistent discipline.
-I also wrote under the heading of consistent discipline that punishment should be through natural consequences and since there was in interest in that topic, Mia asked me to write a follow up post addressing natural consequences.
+I also wrote under the heading of consistent discipline that punishment should be through natural consequences and since there was an interest in that topic, Mia asked me to write a follow up post addressing natural consequences.

 Are natural consequences enough in disciplining children?

 There are a lot of words bandied about when it comes to discipline.
-There is authoritarian parenting, permissive parenting, natural consequences and logical consequences (among others).
+There is authoritarian parenting, permissive parenting, natural consequences, and logical consequences (among others).
 Natural consequences are indeed a wonderful way of parenting but, is natural consequences enough of a method in disciplining your children?

 The short answer is probably not.

-There was a very well known psychologist years ago, named Rudolph Dreikurs.
+There was a very well-known psychologist years ago, named Rudolph Dreikurs.
 He wrote a book that I read on natural and logical consequences.
 He was a big believer in natural consequences.
 However, when I found the link to his book on Amazon, I saw that his book is updated and is now called The New Approach to Discipline: Logical Consequences

 The New Approach to Discipline: Logical Consequences by Rudolf Dreikurs